RaviShekharrepo/Email-SMS-Spam-Classifier/README.md

 ## Deployment

-### Netlify Deployment
+### Important Note About Netlify

-This application is configured for deployment on Netlify with the following files:
-- `netlify.toml`: Build configuration
-- `runtime.txt`: Python version specification
-- `build.sh` and `build.bat`: Build scripts for Unix and Windows
-- `.streamlit/config.toml`: Streamlit configuration
-- `functions/`: Netlify functions directory

-**Steps to deploy on Netlify:**
-1. Fork this repository to your GitHub account
-2. Sign up/Login to [Netlify](https://netlify.com)
-3. Click "New site from Git" and connect to your GitHub
-4. Select this repository
-5. Netlify will automatically detect the configuration and deploy your site
-6. The site will be available at a unique Netlify URL
+**Streamlit applications have specific server requirements that are not compatible with Netlify's serverless function architecture.** While this project includes Netlify configuration files, the application cannot run directly on Netlify due to these technical limitations.

+When deployed to Netlify, visitors will see a landing page with instructions on how to properly deploy the application using recommended platforms.

-### Streamlit Sharing
+### Streamlit Sharing (Recommended)

-Streamlit Sharing is the easiest way to deploy Streamlit applications:
+Streamlit Sharing is the easiest and most appropriate way to deploy Streamlit applications:

 1. Fork this repository to your GitHub account
 2. Go to [share.streamlit.io](https://share.streamlit.io)